Gun Violence

 Where We Are

-In the summer of 2022, one of our allies - REAL LIFE - secured state and federal funding to implement GVI in Richmond.
+We persisted (as we always do!).
+We met with allies and other stakeholders.
+Everyone, it appeared, wanted GVI to happen.
+In the summer of 2022, one of our allies, REAL LIFE, secured state and federal funding to implement GVI in Richmond.
 The city would not have needed to fund or administer the program.
-They took 6 months to give an answer, and ultimately refused to do even this.
-We also learned recently that the Attorney General's Office had offered the city $300,000 to implement GVI, in January of 2022.
-They refused this as well.
+They took 6 months to give an answer, and ultimately said no. We also learned recently that the Attorney General's Office had offered the city $300,000 to implement GVI, in January of 2022.
+They declined this as well.

 We are committed to continuing to ask the city to implement a proven evidence-based program, to address this crisis.
 The suffering and loss of life in this city must end.

-A Win Along the Way ...
+A Win Along the Way

 Click here to watch a video we put together in June of 2021, documenting our Gun Violence Campaign.